hancheyn/Javascript_Game_Tuturial/PART_1_MAPS/README.txt

 Youtube Video:

-Use the pictures coplied in this repository to complete the tutorial.
+Use the pictures suplied in this repository to complete the tutorial.